104 Herculis

 104 Herculis is a solitary variable star located around 560 light years away from the Sun in the northern constellation of Hercules.
 It has the variable star designation V669 Herculis and the Bayer designation A Herculis, while 104 Herculis is the Flamsteed designation.
 This object is visible to the naked eye as a dim, red-hued point of light with a baseline apparent visual magnitude of 4.96.
 It is moving closer to the Earth with a heliocentric radial velocity of −1.2 km/s.

+The variability of the brightness of 104 Herculis was announced by Joel Stebbins and Charles Morse Huffer in 1928, based on observations made at Washburn Observatory.
+It was given its variable star designation in 1977.